CasperRademaker-AbOvo/carbon-24-ab-ovo-case-study/readme.md

 ## Usage instructions

-Having cloned this repo, and installed Node.js v20, execute the following:

 1. Clone this repo
 1. Install Node.js v20 for your platform, if not installed yet, along with npm
 1. Execute `npm install` to install dependencies